Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Results and Discussions

 We point out that we did not use the entire MNIST dataset (composed of 60000 images for training and 10000 for testing) but a fraction of it; by increasing the number of training samples, the plot trend in Fig. \ref{fig:accuracy} suggests that there is room for further improvement.
-Already after $\sim500$ samplings, the gain provided by the RC approach starts to become evident, and with only 9000 images, we can achieve performance hitting $\sim97 \%$.
-To achieve the highest accuracy with the experimental data (stars and crosses in the plot of Fig. \ref{fig:accuracy}a), we tested several independently initialized optimizations.
+Already after $\sim500$ samplings, the gain provided by the ONN approach starts to become evident, and with only 9000 images, we can achieve performance hitting $\sim97 \%$.
+To achieve the highest accuracy with the experimental data (blue and orange dots in the plot of Fig. \ref{fig:accuracy}a), we tested a $100$ independently initialized optimizations.
 Interestingly, the performance are independent of the microscopic MMF arrangement, as the two different transmission rules determined by the $\alpha$ and $\beta$ detections perform identically.
 As a final note, we decided not to tune the hyperparameters of the classifier, so we can expect that their meticulous choice (mainly the $l2$-regularization strength and the stopping threshold) could improve the accuracy curves for all the datasets.
-In fact, we are not interested in the absolute numbers: our scope is to highlight the improvement determined by the physics of interactions of the MMFs, and the performance gain provided by the fine tuning of the hyperparameters with respect to each dataset would not change the take home message.
+In fact, we are not interested in the absolute numbers: our scope is to highlight the improvement determined by the physics of interactions of the MMFs, and the performance gain provided by the fine tuning of the hyperparameters with respect to each dataset would not change the main message of our work.